Prix Jacques Le Marois

 The Prix Jacques Le Marois is a Group 1 flat horse race in France open to thoroughbred colts and fillies aged three years or older.
-It is run at Deauville over a distance of 1,600 metres (about 1 mile), and it is scheduled to take place each year in August.
+It is run in August each year at Deauville over a distance of 1,600 metres (about 1 mile).

 History

 The event is named in memory of Jacques Le Marois (1865–1920), a president of the venue's former governing body, the Société des Courses de Deauville.
 It was established in 1921, and was originally restricted to three-year-olds.

 Deauville Racecourse was closed during World War II, and the Prix Jacques Le Marois was cancelled in 1940.
 For the remainder of this period it was switched between Maisons-Laffitte (1941–43, 1945) and Longchamp (1944).
 It returned to Deauville in 1946, and was opened to horses aged four or older in 1952.

 The Fresnay-le-Buffard stud farm became the sponsor of the Prix Jacques Le Marois in 1986.
 From this point the event was known as the Prix du Haras de Fresnay-le-Buffard-Jacques Le Marois.

 The race was added to the Breeders' Cup Challenge series in 2010.
 The winner now earns an invitation to compete in the same year's Breeders' Cup Mile.